IanSkelskey/ai-diff-commit/README.md

 - **Internet Connection**: Requires an active internet connection to communicate with the OpenAI API.
 - **Always Adds All Changes**: Adds all changes in the repository to the commit, which may not be suitable for all scenarios.
 - **Requires a Git Repository**: Needs to be run in a Git repository to access the changes for generating commit messages.
+- **Windows Installation**: The installation script is currently designed for Windows systems.

 ## Dependencies